 If you want top shelf, opt for dry aged beef.
 You’ll pay serious dollars for it – but it’s worth it!

-The standing rib roast picture below and used in the recipe video is a free range grass-fed beef from The Free Range Butcher (Sydney based, online butcher who happens to be local to my area).
-It’s been prepared the standard way we do it here in Australia: the fat cap trimmed and the bones scraped clean for presentation.
+The standing rib roast pictured above and below and used in the recipe video has been prepared the standard way we do it here in Australia: the fat cap trimmed and the bones scraped clean for presentation.

 The foil: Some butchers will sell the standing rib roast with foil wrapped around the bones.
 It’s to stop the bones from browning, for presentation purposes only.
 It looks striking to have a dark brown crust, the pink meat and a white bone.
 If the beef comes with it, I leave it on.
 But I don’t do it myself.